Home Articles FAQ Site Map

 This article is my opinion, and not legal advice.
 I am a judgment broker, and am not a lawyer.
 If you ever need any legal advice or a strategy to use, please contact a lawyer.

 First of all, this issue only comes up if you had a future-payment contingency contract for that judgment.
 If you bought the judgment for cash upfront, there is no need to share anything recovered from that judgment (except with the taxman).

-1) The very rare combination of circumstances when: The large judgment is for (e.g.) fraud, and it was won by default, the debtor has assets, and has filed for bankruptcy protection.
-In this rare combination of circumstances, the fraud might need to be proven again; at a motion for a summary of judgment for fraud.
+1) The very rare combination of circumstances when: A large judgment is for (e.g.) fraud, and it was won by default, the debtor has assets, and has filed for bankruptcy protection.
+In this rare combination of circumstances, the fraud might need to be proven once again; at a motion for a summary of judgment for fraud.
 At such a bankruptcy court hearing, testimony and evidence from the originally defrauded judgment creditor might be very helpful.

 2) A motion to vacate a default judgment.
 Everything depends on the circumstances of the proof(s) of service.
 The original judgment creditor might know how to contact the former process server(s), so you can ask them to be a witness at the hearing, etc.

 Again, with a cash upfront judgment sale, the buyer take all the risks.
 There is nothing that obligates the original judgment creditor in the two situations above, to help the buyer; and you might have to bribe them to cooperate.
 Other than the two situations above, there is never any reason to contact the original judgment creditor after a cash upfront judgment sale has been completed.

 When you have a future-payment contingency obligation contract with an original judgment creditor; if you recover some money, you need to pay the original creditor.
 What if they have since died?
 You have two choices:

 1) Do the wrong thing, which happens more often than it should; and simply keep that money.
 If someone related to the deceased creditor asks you about that money someday, you might have to pay them.